Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization

-Since the objective function $f$ is $\gamma$-smooth convex, it follows from \eqref{strongly-convex} that we know that the objection function $g$ in \eqref{opt-prob} is a $1/\gamma$-smooth convex function.
-A natural and interesting question is that can our adaptive heavy ball momentum techniques be extended to general $L$-smooth convex functions?
+Since the objective function $f$ is $\gamma$-strongly convex, it follows from \eqref{strongly-convex} that the objection function $g$ in \eqref{opt-prob} is $\frac{\|A\|^2_2}{\gamma}$-smooth and convex.
+A natural and interesting question is that \emph{can our adaptive heavy ball momentum technique be extended to general $L$-smooth convex functions?}

 Similar to \eqref{opt-prob}, we consider the following optimization problem

 where $\varphi$ is $L$-smooth convex and $S_k$ is randomly chosen from $\Omega_k$.
 We also use the majorization technique \cite{li2016majorized,chen2017efficient} to find an approximate solution of \eqref{opt-prob-general}.
 We have